caperuisseau/localfileuploader/README.md

 # localfileuploader
 a onedrive like but opensource free and simple to edit and security to the max !
-1.0 release  09/14/2025  8:00 PM
+1.0 release  09/14/2025  8:00 PM reported to the 09/22/2025

 there will be bugs (I know so be patient or talk to me by discord "caperuisseau")